-- It is a plant-rich diet (lifestyle)
+- It is a plant-rich diet (lifestyle).

-- It is rich in tree nuts
+- It is rich in tree nuts.

-- Modest amounts of alcohol consumption is compliant with the diet (ideally red wine with the evening meal)
+- Modest amounts of alcohol consumption is compliant with the diet (ideally red wine with the evening meal).

-- Very few red and/or processed meats are included
+- Very few red and/or processed meats are included.

-- Intermittent fasting is a key component, both for weight loss and from a health standpoint
+- Intermittent fasting is a key component, both for weight loss and from a health standpoint.

-The traditional Mediterranean diet has been endorsed for heart health in many, many academic or research publications.
-Recently, the 2020 U.S. News & World Report ranked it #1 for overall health.
+The traditional Mediterranean diet has been endorsed for heart health in many academic or research publications.
+Recently, and for the past several years, U.S. News & World Report has ranked it #1 for overall health.